 Joel Sherman of the New York Post was among the first to report the Marlins' interest in extending Suzuki, who is in pursuit of his 3,000th career hit.

-Although the Marlins typically do not discuss contract extensions in the middle of the season, preliminary talks with Suzuki may be underway.
-His early offensive success may intrigue other teams, and as a result, the Marlins could be determined to sign him to at least a one year extension as soon as possible.
+Miami typically does not discuss contract extensions in the middle of the season although preliminary talks with Suzuki may be underway.
+His early versatility might intrigue other teams, and as a result, the Marlins could be determined to sign him to at least a one-year extension as soon as possible.

 Signing Suzuki to another short term deal would give the Marlins outfield stability and ensure they have a veteran left-handed bat off the bench moving forward.
 It might be difficult to get a deal done, though, since Suzuki is expected to draw a notable amount of interest.